 Learn about the requirements needed, depending on the equipment, to begin pursuing employment.

 Though sometimes used interchangeably, there is a distinct difference between heavy equipment operator credentials and certification.
-This can be an area of confusion for students learning to operate such equipment, whether that be cranes or the assorted bulldozers, excavators, and more on a construction site.
+This can be an area of confusion for students learning to operate such equipment, whether that be cranes or the assorted heavy equipment on a construction site.

 Let’s say you’ve decided to begin training to learn how to operate heavy equipment.
 The course is nearing completion and you’re wondering what’s next.
 Do you need to become accredited or certified?
 Do you need both to begin exploring professional prospects once your education and training are complete?